SkaGank3r/SkaGank3r/README.md

 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 😄 Pronouns: ...
+- ⚡ Fun fact: I like videogames 👾
 -->

 - 🌱 I’m currently learning C#
-- 💬 Ask me about Java, X++, MySQL
+- 💬 Ask me about Java, X++, SQL
 - 📫 How to reach me: montilla2495@gmail.com
-- ⚡ Fun fact: I like videogames 👾